 Quality Rating: C+

-Chronological Placement Considerations: Namor is said to have passed out soon after the end of Fantastic Four #386 so this should begin not too long after that.
+Chronological Placement Considerations: Namor is said to have passed out soon after the end of Fantastic Four #386 so the first part of this story begins not too long after that.
 Issue #50 takes place the morning after the end of Namor #49, so it more or less continues directly.
 A footnote confirms that these issues take place before Fantastic Four #387.
 At least six days pass during the course of these issues (four while Namor is decompressing, one between issues #49-50, and another one before Invisible Woman tracks down Namor at the end), and i'm going to allow for more as needed to fit in other stories, like the story circa New Warriors #44 where Namorita turns blue.
 So a lot of time passes during these issues.
 And as always, i am placing these issues based on where they end (i.e. not directly after FF #386).
 Next issue is an out of sequence fill-in, and Namor also has some appearances in other books (including FF #387) before issue #52.

 Continuity Insert?
 N